Make your company more sustainable with solar energy

 If you are an entrepreneur and have solar panels installed on your own home, you do not have to pay VAT on these costs.
 You do have to pay VAT on the electricity you supply to your energy company.

 Do you want to purchase solar panels or solar boilers for your company?
-You should take into account some concerns:
+You should keep these concerns in mind:

 • In some cases, you need an environmental and planning permit (omgevingsvergunning).
 For instance, if you want to install them in a field or on a building that is yet to be built.
 You can find out if this is the case through the permit check on the online service counter Omgevingsloket (in Dutch).
-Additionally, you should ask your municipality if you need any other permits.
+You should also ask your municipality if you need any other permits.

 • If you install solar panels or solar (heat) collectors on your company building, this may affect the insurance for this building.
 Ask your insurance company about the possible consequences.